metabase/metabase/docs/questions/query-builder/expressions/datetimeadd.md

 ## Checking if the current datetime is within an interval

-Let's say you want to check if today's date falls inside the coffee freshness window, and "today" is December 1, 2022.
+Let's say you want to check if today's date falls between a start date and an [end date](#calculating-an-end-date).
+Assume "today" is December 1, 2022.

 | Coffee                 | Opened On         | Finish By         | Still Fresh Today |
 | ---------------------- | ----------------- | ----------------- | ----------------- |